sahat/hackathon-starter/README.md

 node app.js
 ```

-**Warning:** If you want to use some API that need https to work (for example Pinterest or facebook),
+**Warning:** If you want to use some API that needs HTTPS to work (for example Pinterest or Facebook),
 you will need to download [ngrok](https://ngrok.com/).
 You must start ngrok after starting the project.